melissawm/acquire-docs/docs/PythonAPI.md

         """Checks if two Direction objects are not equal."""
 ```

-- `Backward`: Class variable of `Direction` that species when data is streamed backward.
+- `Backward`: Enum-type class variable of `Direction` that species when data is streamed backward.

-- `Forward`: Class variable of `Direction` that species when data is streamed forward.
+- `Forward`: Enum-type class variable of `Direction` that species when data is streamed forward.

 ## Class `InputTriggers`